 "Transferring files on isolated remote desktop environments using windows messages"

-For example, companies setup such an environment on the Internet or Intranet to give users access to, for example, the source code of applications and other confidential information because they trust the information cannot be downloaded.
+Presentation that explains techniques to upload and download data on isolated Citrix environments (applies to remote desktop environments in general).
+An 'isolated' Citrix environment is one where there is no explicit communication channel with the 'outside world'; no clipboard, no client drive mapping, no internet access, etc. For example, companies setup such an environment on the Internet or Intranet to give users access to, for example, the source code of applications and other confidential information because they trust the information cannot be downloaded.
 This tool/technique proves that this information can be downloaded, and that users can, for example, upload tools that will help them get deeper access to the internal network the isolated server is connected to, elevate privileges, etc.

 Hernan Ochoa